vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_07-analyze-message-data-in-real-time.md

     You will see a notification when deployment is complete.

-    > **NOTE**: If the deployment fails during the createDevice operation, you will find instructions below for creating the device manually.

 1. Once the deployment has completed, in the left navigation area, to review any output values from the template,  click **Outputs**.

+    > **NOTE**: If the deployment failed during the createDevice operation, the **Outputs** pane will be blank.
+You will finds steps listed below to create the devices manually.

 1. In your text editor, create a record of the following Outputs for use later:

     * connectionString
     * deviceConnectionString

-    > **NOTE**: If the deployment failed during the createDevice operation, the **Outputs** pane will be blank.
-Complete the following steps to create an IoT device and make note of the IoT hub and device connections strings.
+    > **IMPORTANT**: Complete the following steps to create an IoT device and a record of the IoT hub and device connections strings.

     1. On the Azure portal menu, click **Dashboard**.